 - Personal expenses such as telephone, laundry, bottled water, bar bills, etc.

-- Trekking gear (also available on hire)
+- Personal trekking gear (Available on hire)

-- Tips for guide & local staffs
+- Tips for guide and local staffs

 - Any extra cost arising out of natural calamities or cancellation of the program

 - Travel insurance that covers helicopter evacuation, medical expenses and trip cancellation.